COMP LIT 65/MATH 5

 it out right away and add it to your bookmarks.

-The TA and tutors will be organizing a number of discussion sessions on Thursdays during the x-hour.
+The TAs will be organizing a number of discussion sessions on Thursdays during the x-hour (except for the first, which will meet at 7:00 p.m. because the class will be meeting that week in the x-hour due to MLK Day).
 The purpose of these sessions is to discuss course material and to provide a forum in which students can talk in smaller groups.
-They will occur in weeks 2, 4, 6, 8, and 9.
-Note that this schedule will give ample opportunity to brainstorm about the written assignments that are due in weeks 3, 5, 7, and 10.
+The sessions will occur in weeks 3, 5, 6, and 8.
+Note that this schedule will give ample opportunity to brainstorm about the exams and the final.

 Meetings with your instructors:

-You should not hesitate to contact either one of your instructors about issues related to the course.
+You should not hesitate to contact any one of your instructors about issues related to the course.
 You can send e-mail messages to us, make appointments, or drop into our scheduled office hours.

 Academic Honor Principle:

-written assignments, including exams: Feel free to brainstorm with fellow students, the TA and tutors, or your instructors.
-However, when it comes to writing up your responses or your papers, you must do so by yourself without outside assistance and in your own words.
+On homework or the final paper: Feel free to brainstorm with fellow students, the TAs and tutors, or your instructors.
+However, when it comes to writing your paper (or any other materials for submission), you must do so by yourself without outside assistance and in your own words.
 In this regard, it is a violation of the Honor Principle to share electronic files or notes, or to participate in editing a joint document.
-You must produce by yourself all work written for submission, and there should be no doubt that this is what we expect.
+You must produce by yourself the paper written for submission, and there should be no doubt that this is what we expect.